KSF-Media/campaign-middleware/README.md

 2. Go to the wordpress admin dashboard and click Plugins > Add New
 3. In the upperleft corner select `Upload Plugin`
 4. Drag-and-drop the zip folder created above
-5. Go to Plugins > Installed plugins and click Activate on the ksf-campaign-pages-php
+5. Go to Plugins > Installed plugins and click Activate on the ksf-campaign-post

 For staging and prod there aren't really any smart env. management tools for wordpress unless hosting the wordpress server yourself (you will need to talk to Håkan about setting up .env variables if going further with this project).
 So we will have to go and manually change the endpoints if we are going to prod.
 Therefor, go into the campaign-pages.php and replace all occurences of `staging` with `api` to have the correct